johnrichardrinehart/Neuralink-Takehome/README.md

 ### Packaging
 I implemented 4 different packaging systems (the above `setup` and `build` instructions).
 I chose to do this because I think in a corporate/production environment reproducibility and environmental consistency in building is paramount.
-This is one reason you've seen monolith declaritive projects like `k8s` and `bazel` take center stage.
+This is one reason you've seen monolith declarative projects like `k8s` and `bazel` take center stage.
 However, `nix` is an ops-deployment system (`NixOps`) a day-to-day operating system (`NixOS`) a package manager (`nix`) and a functional programming language (`nix-lang`) that deserves more attention from the broader software community because of the problems it solves, particularly in its ability to declaratively manage dependencies, offer fully-reproducible builds, flexibly construct an entire OS using its semantics (so flexible enough for any software project), and for its ability to manage multiple version of the same dependency (which can be useful for build environments of large software systems whose components parts may develop/mature at different rates).

 ## GitHub Actions
 I also implemented a build system that would make release binaries available to the Neuralink team in case there were any problem building my software.
 It triggers builds on each push (done with `nix` flakes since it's the most reproducible) and pushes binary releases on each tag event.
 This is a simple, but nice thing to have and can easily be plugged into AWS ECS/similar to automate deployments.
-The `docker` build of this repo can similiarly be pushed to ECR/similar if the deployment environment is container-based.
+The `docker` build of this repo can similarly be pushed to ECR/similar if the deployment environment is container-based.
 Neat :).

 The component of the GitHub Action that runs the `nix` flake executes all tests and compiles the code.
 So, any issue with my tests or in being able to compile will be visible as a failure to build in the GitHub Actions history.